agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 # Architecture

-The goal of this implementation is to create a clean, maintainable and robust application that can scale infintely while minimal downtime and be HA compliant.
+The goal of this implementation is to create a clean, maintainable and robust application that can scale infintely while having minimal downtime and be HA compliant.

 ## Serverless